thedaviddias/bfdes.in/posts/digital-ocean-server-setup.md

 ssh <USERNAME>@<SERVER_IP>
 ```

-After that is done edit the SSH daemon configuration, usually kept at ```etc/ssh/sshd_config```, **on the server** with sudo privileges.
+After that is done edit the SSH daemon configuration, usually kept at `etc/ssh/sshd_config`, **on the server** with sudo privileges.

 Ensure following key-value pairs are present:

 ```
-PasswordAuthentication no
+PermitRootLogin no
 PubkeyAuthentication yes
 ChallengeResponseAuthentication no
+PasswordAuthentication no
 ```

-You may also want to change the default SSH port to mitigate against brute force attacks (security through obscurity).
+You may also want to change the default SSH port to mitigate against brute force attacks (security through obscurity) and keep a clean log file.

+Ensure it is a port that can only be opened by a privileged user (i.e. one below 1024).
+Credit to [Daniel Li](http://danyll.com/) for this point.

 ```
 Port <SSH_PORT>